May 20, 2025

 Meal expenses

-While the terms “invoice” and “receipt” are often used interchangeably, it's important to understand the distinct purpose and function of each document.
+While the terms “invoice” and “receipt” are often used interchangeably, it's important to understand each document's distinct purpose and function.

 The key difference is that an invoice is a request for payment, while a receipt is the documentation of that payment being made.
 Businesses use both invoices and receipts as part of their overall financial management and accounting processes.

 An invoice is a document that requests payment from a customer or client.
 It outlines the goods or services provided, the associated costs, and the total amount owed.
-Invoices typically include details such as the invoice date, due date, item descriptions, quantities, unit prices, and any applicable taxes or fees.
+Invoices typically include the invoice date, due date, item descriptions, quantities, unit prices, and applicable taxes or fees.

 A receipt, on the other hand, is a confirmation of payment.
 It serves as proof that the customer has paid the amount due, as specified on the invoice.
 Receipts may include some of the same information found on an invoice, such as the date, vendor details, and total amount paid.

-In situations where a receipt is unavailable, such as a lost or misplaced document, you may still be able to submit an expense claim.
+When a receipt is unavailable, lost, or misplaced, you may still be able to submit an expense claim.
 However, you'll need to provide a detailed written explanation along with any other supporting documentation you can gather to substantiate the claim.

 You can begin by reviewing your company's expense policy to understand the procedures for situations where proof of purchase is missing.
-Some employers may allow the use of an affidavit or a sworn statement, while others may accept alternative proof such as a bank statement, electronic transaction log, or paid invoice.
+Some employers may allow using an affidavit or a sworn statement, while others may accept alternative proof such as a bank statement, electronic transaction log, or paid invoice.

-For minor expenses, some companies offer a lump-sum refund without requiring receipts.
+Some companies offer a lump-sum refund without requiring receipts for minor expenses.
 If possible, you can also return to the merchant to ask for a duplicate receipt.

-That means your company can maintain compliance, maximize tax deductions, and get better insights into your spending by using Ramp's technologies.
+Ramp's expense management automation software can help your company maintain compliance, maximize tax deductions, and get better insights into spending.
 Try an interactive demo to see why Ramp customers save an average of 5% a year.

 Try Ramp for free